ericgio/react-bootstrap-typeahead/README.md

 npm install react-bootstrap-typeahead
 ```

+Make sure you have the appropriate CSS loaders ([See notes below](#css)).

 To generate UMD modules, both minified and unminified, download the project and run `npm run build`.

-Make sure you have the appropriate CSS loaders ([See CSS notes below](#css)).

 ## Usage
 `react-bootstrap-typeahead` works very much like any standard `input` element.
 It requires an array of options to display, similar to a `select`.